Before messaging or emailing us, please read the following in its entirety.

 Q: I can’t come this year.
 Will you be back next year?

 A: Definitely!
-We will be back hopefully more normal and will begin planning for 2022 soon.
+We will be back hopefully more normal and we are already planning for 2022.
+Make sure to be at Closing Ceremonies for the announcement of the 2022 theme.

 We hope your questions and concerns have been answered in the above FAQ.
 If not, please message us and we’ll answer right away.